rkiel/beautification/README.md

 # beautification

-A generic project setup for JavaScrpt beautification.
+A generic project setup for JavaScript beautification.

 ## Installation